ddsol/speedtest.net/README.md

  * `isp`: client's isp
  * `isprating`: some kind of rating
  * `rating`: another rating, which is always 0 it seems
- * `ispdlavg`: avg download speed by all users of this isp
+ * `ispdlavg`: avg download speed by all users of this isp in Mbps
  * `ispulavg`: same for upload